 The Brehon Laws governed the ancient society of Erin in the days when an emerging Roman Empire sought to civilise mainland Europe.
 Under Brehon Law, it was an obligation to offer hospitality to anyone who happened upon your dwelling place.
 But few regarded it as an obligation; they felt it was a privilege to offer a roof, sustenance, warmth and a welcome.

-The Brehon Hotel Killarney represents the pinnacle of our experience – and our pride.
+The Brehon, Killarney represents the pinnacle of our experience.
 It is the welcome that the O’Donoghue Family have extended for generations.
-The Brehon Way programme ensures both Management and Staff here in the Brehon Hotel embrace the Brehon Laws to enhance your customer experience.
+Our management and staff are taught The Brehon Way programme to ensure that our Brehon Laws are still embraced and to enhance your customer experience.

-Passed on orally from at least the first century BC the Brehon Laws, named for Ireland's wandering jurists, were first set down on parchment in the seventh century AD, using the newly-developed, written Irish Language, and continued in use until the beginning of the seventeenth century.
-Some of the Brehon's buried their precious manuscripts, or hid them behind loose stones in the hearth.
+The name Brehon comes from the Irish word for Judge.
+Passed on orally from at least the first century BC, The Brehon Laws were first set down on parchment in the seventh century AD and continued in use until the beginning of the seventeenth century.
+Some of these Brehon manuscripts were buried while others were hidden behind loose stones in the hearth.
 Other manuscripts became torn or damp, and were burned or allowed to rot.
-Fortunately, a good number of manuscripts fell into the hands of collectors, and are now safe in the libraries around Europe.
-In 1852 the Brehon Law commission employed two native Irish scholars, to unravel the mysteries of the laws.
-What gradually came to light was not simply a collection of dry and dusty prohibitions, but thousands of details - details that describe ancient life in Ireland.
+Fortunately, some fell into the hands of collectors, and are now safe in the libraries around Europe.
+In 1852 The Brehon Law Commission employed two native Irish scholars, to unravel the mysteries of the laws.
+What gradually came to light was not simply a collection of dry and dusty prohibitions, but thousands of details that describe ancient life in Ireland.

-The Salmon depicted in The Brehon logo represents the Salmon of knowledge - from Irish Mythology.
-The story goes that the poet Fiegas spent 7 years fishing for this salmon, because he knew if he caught it and ate its flesh he would have all the knowledge in the world.
+The Salmon depicted in The Brehon logo represents the Salmon of Knowledge - from Irish Mythology.
+The story goes that the poet Fiegas spent seven years fishing for this salmon, because he knew if he caught it and ate its flesh he would have all the knowledge in the world.
 When he caught it he asked his young apprentice Fionn to cook it.
 As he cooked it Fionn burned his thumb and sucked it to relieve the pain.
 When Fionn gave the cooked fish to his boss, Fiegas saw from the light in Fionn's eyes that he had gained all the knowledge and wisdom of the salmon.
 Fionn later became the leader of the Fianna famed heros of Irish myth.